Fuzss/extensibleenums/README.md

 ```

 #### Adding an `EnchantmentCategory`/`EnchantmentType` value
 Simply create your new enum value by calling `ExtensibleEnchantmentCategory::create` and supplying a name and a `Predicate<Item>`.
-The new value will not be created directly from `EnchantmentCategory`/`EnchantmentType` since the class is abstract, but instead one of the anonymous classes created by defining enum values is used.
+The new value will not be created directly from `EnchantmentCategory`/`EnchantmentType` since the class is abstract, but instead one of the anonymous classes created by already defined enum values is used.
 The predicate is then added via a mixin which overrides the functionality of `EnchantmentCategory::canEnchant`/`EnchantmentType::isAcceptableItem` if a predicate is present.

 ```java